1 hour 56 minutes

-Welcome to the open source Intelligence fundamentals Course by Sai Buri.
-Many Miss Tina Shock and I will be your horse for this fun and hopefully interesting course.
-But before we continue, please allow me to tell a little bit about myself.
-Is I always say, in any of my security trainings?
+Welcome to the open source Intelligence Fundamentals Course by Sai Buri.
+My name is Tina Shock each and I'll be your host for this fun and hopefully interesting course.
+But before we continue, please allow me to tell a little bit of by myself, as I always say in any of my security trainings.

-I think it's my obligation to to let you know who I am and and my at least credible to talk about this topic
+I think it's my obligation to to let you know who I am.
+And I am I at least credible to talk about this topic

-because you will probably do a little bit of all sins on me.
+because you will probably do a little bit of Austin on me.

-As I've mentioned, my name is Dana Shortage.
+As I mentioned, my name is Tina Shock Itch.

 I have over 10 years of fighting experience, professionally speaking, and by that I mean that I make a living out off working in the I T sector for over 10 years now.

-I grew up professionally with stitches, cabling, fireball server system rooms, data centers.
+I grew up professionally with switches, cabling, fireball server system rooms, data centers.

 I worked and still work on various certifications like Cisco, Microsoft, my critic and finished.
-Lots of trainings and seminars in regard to cybersecurity also went for various NLP in their linguistic programming trainings and the psychotherapy stuff which helped me in my social engineering studies
+Lots of trainings and seminars in regard to cybersecurity also went for various NLP neuro linguistic programming trainings and psychotherapy stuff which helped me in my social engineering studies

 and open source intelligence was always involved